juicecultus/Launcher-X4/XTEINK_X4_GUIDE.md

 - If flashing fails at `921600`, retry with `460800` or `115200`.
 - After flashing, the device may re-enumerate and your serial port name may change.
 - If you only flash the app (`0x10000`), partition-table related issues will not be fixed.

+IMPORTANT, when Launcher splash shows press OK on your Xteink X4to enter the main menu.